seuchenhund/ronin-documentation/docs/developers/quickstart/write.md

 ---

 ## Introduction
 This guide will walk you through writing data to the Ronin network using [ethers.js v6](https://docs.ethers.org/v6/).
-You’ll learn how to send transactions, interact with smart contracts, and update blockchain data.
+You’ll learn how to send transactions and interact with smart contracts.

 ## Prerequisites
 Before you begin, make sure you have: